 The University of Lincoln website www.lincoln.ac.uk does not normaly set cookies directly.

 University of Lincoln websites use Google Analytics to inform us of statistical information about website performance and usage.
 Information gathered is anonymous and used only to gather statistical data about website usage.

 Google set a cookie (Double Click 'id') as part of their ad serving platform.
 The information generated by the cookie about website usage will be transmitted to and stored by Google on servers outside of the UK.
 Google uses this information for the purpose of evaluating our website's usage, compiling reports on website activity for website operators and providing other services relating to website activity and internet usage.
 Google may also share this information with third parties where required to do so by law, or where such third parties process the information on Google's behalf.
-Google will not associate your IP address with any other data that they hold.

 This payment site uses two cookies that are essential for the running of the site.
 These cookies only fulfill funtional requirments relating to transactional processes.
 The cookies are: